What kind of clothing should I bring along?

 What type of electrical outlets and voltage do you have in the rooms?

-All rooms are fitted with three-square-pin sockets and two round pin sockets (UK and German standard) and the electricity is 220v 50 cycles.
+All rooms are fitted with two round pin sockets (Indonesian / European standard) and the electricity is 220v 50 cycles.
 We have ample plug socket adapters and voltage converters (for 110v supplies) to lend to all guests.
 You needn't bring your own.
 The 24 hour power generated at the resort is generated by us at our in-house power-plant (comprising a number of generators).

 110v outlets are available in the camera room.